agierloff88/MMM-Podcast2/README.md

 # MMM-Podcast2
-A module to stream Tagesschau 100 Sekunden to your magic mirror
+A module to stream Tagesschau 100 Sekunden to your magic mirror.
+This is a fork of [Ax-LED/MMM-Podcast2](https://github.com/Ax-LED/MMM-Podcast2) It includes a bugfix to correctly parse the RSS Tagesschau feed Also it makes it possible to use the module with either mpv or vlc player in addition to deprecated omxplayer

 ## Requirements